jeroyang/cateye/README.md

 ```bash
 $ cateye buildindex
 ```
 This command read the files in the *token_folder* and build an on-disk index in the *index_url*.
-It takes time depending on the size of your data
+It takes time depending on the size of your data.

 #### 2-4.
 Run your application:
 ```bash